 Use of Parlodel with other ergot alkaloids is not advised.
 Similarly, use of Parlodel with medicines for high blood pressure is not advised.

 Your blood pressure should be monitored if you are taking Parlodel.
 If high blood pressure, severe or unremitting headaches or other evidence of central nervous system problems arise, Parlodel therapy should be discontinued.

-Safety and efficacy of Parlodel has not been established in patients with kidney or liver disease.
+Safety and efficacy of Parlodel have not been established in patients with kidney or liver disease.
 Parlodel should be used with caution in patients with a history of psychosis or cardiovascular disease.
-Patients with rare hereditary problems of galactose intolerance, severe lactase deficiency or glucose-galactose malabsorption should not take Parlodel.
+Patients with rare hereditary problems of galactose intolerance, severe lactase deficiency, or glucose-galactose malabsorption should not take Parlodel.

 Tumor expansion should be monitored during Parlodel treatment.

 Parkinson’s Disease: Safety during long-term use for more than 2 years at the doses required for Parkinsonism has not been established.